 At the Masters return in the Parable of the Talents, rewards are given.
 The two servants with differing talents, doubled their talents, ie. they put in the same amount of effort to double what they had.
 Although they put in the same effort, their outcomes were different (the first effectively had six more than the second).
 But when they were rewarded, they both got exactly the same reward for the use of their spiritual gifts or talents.

-In the Parable of the Minas they all started with the same number of minas, but the first increased to ten and the second to five.
+Comparing the Parable of the Minas they all started with the same number of minas, but the first increased to ten and the second to five.
 Their efforts were not the same and they had differing results.
-Consequently, their reward was different: the first got ten cities, the second five.
+Consequently, their reward was different: the first recieved ten cities, the second five.
 A reward based on effort.

-The last received his minas and chose to do nothing with them, he returned nothing, which matched his effort.
-The result was that he had, his mina, was taken away from him and given to the most faithful.
+The last received his mina’s and chose to do nothing with them, he returned nothing, which matched his effort.
+The result was that the mina that he had, was taken away from him and given to the most faithful.
 This was the servant who had demonstrated that He knew the Father’s heart.
 The unfaithful servant’s heart was judged because he:

 Didn’t share his Master’s interest in the Kingdom